-The government allows the $2,000 as a buffer against potential errors such as may result from a pension adjustment.
+The government allows the $2,000 as a buffer against potential errors that result from a pension adjustment.

-If you realize that you have over-contributed more than $2,000 to your RRSP, contact your financial institution immediately for next steps.
-In general, you will want to withdraw the excess amount as soon as possible.
+If you realize you have over-contributed more than $2,000 to your RRSP, contact your financial institution immediately for the next steps.
+You will generally want to withdraw the excess amount as soon as possible.

 Any withdrawals would have to be included as income in your tax return in the year the withdrawal is made.
 You may have to complete Form T1-OVP, Individual Tax Return for RRSP Excess Contributions.

 Your financial institution will normally withhold tax on the amount withdrawn.
-Ensure you pay any associated taxes within 3 months of the end of the taxation year in which you over-contributed to avoid having to pay additional penalties and interest.
+Ensure you pay any associated taxes within three months of the end of the taxation year you over-contributed to avoid paying additional penalties and interest.

 The process of rectifying an RRSP over-contribution can be tricky.
 If you feel confused or overwhelmed by the paperwork, you may want to seek the advice of your financial advisor or accountant.